-1. -J-Xbootclasspath/p: \$CHECKERFRAMEWORK/checker/dist/javac.jar: even when running under JDK 8, a Java 9 compiler (either the Error Prone compiler or the OpenJDK Java 9 compiler) must be on the JVM bootclasspath.
+1. -J-Xbootclasspath/p:\$CHECKERFRAMEWORK/checker/dist/javac.jar: even when running under JDK 8, a Java 9+ compiler (either the Error Prone compiler or the OpenJDK Java compiler (version 9 or later) must be on the JVM bootclasspath.
 The -J indicates that this is a JVM argument rather than a compiler argument.
 The following exception is thrown if this argument is missing:

+'''

-''' error: SourceChecker.typeProcessingStart: unexpected Throwable (NoSuchMethodError); message: com.sun.tools.javac.code.Type.stripMetadata()Lcom/sun/tools/javac/code/Type; '''
+error: SourceChecker.typeProcessingStart: unexpected Throwable (NoSuchMethodError); message: com.sun.tools.javac.code.Type.stripMetadata()Lcom/sun/tools/javac/code/Type;

+'''